ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ## The Janitor: Cloud Custodian

-Cloud Custodian is an open-source tool that helps organizations manage their cloud infrastructure in a secure and compliant way.
+[Cloud Custodian](https://cloudcustodian.io/){:target="_blank" rel="noopener noreferrer"} is an open-source tool that helps organizations manage their cloud infrastructure in a secure and compliant way.
 One of the key features of Cloud Custodian is its ability to scan cloud resources across multiple cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 <img src="{{ '/img/2023-02-16-secure-cloud-foundation/janitor.png' | prepend: site.baseurl }}" alt="Gandalf, You shall not pass" class="image fit" style="margin:0px auto; max-width:100%; height:60%;">